goggledefogger/react-share-links/README.md

    - Add a web app to your project
    - Copy the config object
    - Create a `.env` file in the root directory
-   - Add your Firebase config:
+   - Add your Firebase config
      ```
      REACT_APP_FIREBASE_API_KEY=your_api_key
      REACT_APP_FIREBASE_AUTH_DOMAIN=your_auth_domain